oernster/3D-Printer-Launcher/DEVELOPMENT_README.md

 The launcher window should appear and you can start/stop the three tools from there.
 Logs are written to `launcher_*.log` files in each tool’s project directory by [`AppRunner._log()`](runner_widget.py:156).

+On Windows, Stop escalates to a hard kill quickly to ensure the dashboard port is actually released (so you don’t end up with a “stopped” card while the web server is still listening): [`AppRunner.stop()`](runner_widget.py:160).

 ## 4. Building a single‑file executable with Nuitka